 Things to Consider Before Camping

 The best way to prepare your children for their first camping trip is to practice before you hit the road or trail.
+Megan Hunter has the ultimate guide for camping with your little ones, from where to go, what to bring, and even how to dress.
 If you’re wondering how to get your kids involved in setup and takedown, you should consider practicing your routine at home before embarking on it IRL.
 Consider these 7 things before and during your camping trip.